biocodellc/localcontexts_db/README.md

 python manage.py createsuperuser # so you can start using database)
 ```

+** Note:
+If creating a database for the first time, **the superuser's email** has to match the `SITE_ADMIN_EMAIL` in `settings.py` in order for some of the emailing / notification functionality to work.

 ### Installing Dependencies
 Once in virtualenv, in the project root run:
 ```pip install -r requirements.txt```